helena-intel/openvino/docs/IE_DG/supported_plugins/MYRIAD.md

 ## Device allocation <a name="MYRIAD_DEVICE_ALLOC">&nbsp;</a>

 Each `IExecutableNetwork` instance tries to allocate new device on `InferenceEngine::Core::LoadNetwork`, but if all available devices are already allocated it will use the one with the minimal number of uploaded networks.
-The maximum number of networks single device can handle depends on device memory capacity and the size of the networks.
+The maximum number of networks a single device can handle depends on device memory capacity and the size of the networks.

-If `KEY_VPU_MYRIAD_FORCE_RESET` option is set to `YES` the plugin will reset all VPU devices in the system.
+If the `KEY_VPU_MYRIAD_FORCE_RESET` option is set to `YES`, the plugin will reset all VPU devices in the system.

 Single device cannot be shared across multiple processes.